DFPercush/PhysicalQuantity/README.txt

 Installation/setup:
 	If all you want to do is build the library and use the test console, MSBuild / F7 or 'make' should get you a binary without much effort.
-	For Visual Studio builds, msvc/RootDevDir.props contains the path to the directory above this file, i.e. where you (I assume) put most new projects.
-If you always put your projects in the default path of C:\Users\you\Source\Repos, it will work out of the box.
+	For Visual Studio builds, msvc/RootDevDir.props contains the path where you put most new projects.
+If you always put your projects in the default path of C:\Users\you\Source\Repos, you can put that path in this property file to make it easier to include PhysicalQuantity in other projects later.
-The Library and Include paths are based on $(RootDevDir), so it's important to set that correctly.
 Using a text editor to modify RootDevDir.props might be easier than trying to navigate visual studio's property pages, but it will be in the user macros section.
  These property pages exist so that you can start a new